angular/angularfire/docs/universal/getting-started.md

 ## 3. Add a Webpack Config for the Express Server

-Create a new file named `webpack.server.config.js` to bundle the express app from previous step.
+Create a new file named `webpack.server.config.js` to bundle the express app from previous step, replacing `YOUR_PROJECT_NAME` with the name of your project.

 ```js